daimaou92/install-arch-vmwarefusion-techpreview/README.md

 13. Your system should again be restarted and you should see systemd boot default to the new kernel image.

-14. Install xrandr and run it to check if you have all the resolutions at this point.
+14. You'll also need open-vm-tools for clipboard (copy-paste) functionality and sharing to work across VM and host.

-15. You'll also need open-vm-tools for copy-paste and sharing to work across VM and host.
+    At the time of writing this `open-vm-tools` exists for target x86_64 only in Arch packages.
 In your **Mac Host** terminal run:

 ```Bash
 ADDR="<ip address from step 11>" \